 The WUR non-AP STA may be in the WUR doze state after the WUR non-AP STA completes a successful frame exchange with the WUR AP, which informs the WUR AP that the WUR non-AP STA is in the awake state.

 The WUR non-AP STA may not listen for Beacon frame if the WUR non-AP STA is in PS mode (see 11.2.3.1 (General)).

-The existing negotiated service period between WUR AP and WUR non-AP STA for the WUR non-AP STA’s schedule is suspended,

-The WUR non-AP STA may not be in the awake state during the negotiated service period of schedule between the WUR AP and the WUR non-AP STA
+The existing negotiated service periods between WUR AP and WUR non-AP STA for the WUR non-AP STA’s schedule are suspended, and the WUR non-AP STA may not be in the awake state during the negotiated service periods until the schedule is resumed as described below: (#2225, #2437, #2439)

-The WUR non-AP STA shall be in the awake state at the next service period following the existing PS operation (e.g., individual TWT) agreed between the WUR AP and the WUR non-AP STA after the WUR non-AP STA receives a WUR Wake-up frame addressed to it from the WUR AP with an indication of individually addressed BU(s) plus the transition delay indicated by the WUR non-AP STA in the WUR Capabilities element.
+After the time that the WUR non-AP STA receives a WUR Wake-up frame addressed to it from the WUR AP with an indication of individually addressed BU(s) plus the transition delay indicated by the WUR non-AP STA in the WUR Capabilities element, the WUR non-AP STA shall be in the awake state at the next service period following the existing PS operation (e.g., individual TWT) agreed between the WUR AP and the WUR non-AP STA.(#2053)

 The parameters of the negotiated service period for the WUR non-AP STA’s schedule between the WUR AP and the WUR non-AP STA are maintained by the WUR non-AP STA.